scrabbletank/farhome-rules/eberron.md

 Create an area to drain the life from your enemies.
 All enemies within a targeted 5x5 area must make a stamina save against your spellcasting roll or suffer 4 wound dice in damage.

 Increase the affected area by 1 in each direction for each level cast above 4th.

+#### Ritual of Sacrifice
+*4th level*

+- **Casting Time:** 1 hour
+- **Range:** 6
+- **Duration:** 24 hours

+You spend an hour, creating an intricate pattern of 6x6 size using the blood of multiple creatures.
+Within the center of the pattern, place a gem encrusted goblet worth over 10 talents with the blood of those creatures.
+Make a spellcasting roll against 2 terrible dice and 1 bad die.
+Up to ten creatures can partake in the goblet which is consumed within 1 minute of the ritual completion.

+All creatures that partake gain the following benefits.
+- They are immune to poison and being frightened.
+- They make all willpower saving throws with advantage.
+- Their maximum wounds are increased by 2 for the duration.

+For every level cast above 4th, add a bad die and increase the maximum wounds by 1.

 ### 5th Level